Jake Fraley Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Braves have a 3.73 team ERA that ranks seventh among all league pitching staffs.
+- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.92).

-- Braves pitchers combine to surrender nine home runs (0.8 per game), the eighth-fewest in the league.
+- Braves pitchers combine to surrender 10 home runs (0.8 per game), the ninth-fewest in the league.

-- Wright will make his first start of the season for the Braves.
+- Strider (1-0) takes the mound for the Braves to make his third start of the season.

-- In his last appearance on Wednesday, Oct.
-12, the 27-year-old righty, started and went six scoreless innings against the Philadelphia Phillies.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Cincinnati Reds while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.